marianacarmoduarte/marianacarmoduarte.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website!
 I am a Postdoctoral reseacher at ICS - University of Lisbon.
+I received my PhD in Social and Political Sciences from the European University Institute in September 2023.

+Thank you for your visit!